Beluga whale: Contamination

 The beluga is considered an excellent sentinel species (indicator of environment health and changes), because it is long-lived, at the top of the food web, bears large amounts of fat and blubber, relatively well-studied for a cetacean, and still somewhat common.

 Human pollution can be a threat to belugas' health when they congregate in river estuaries.
 Chemical substances such as DDT and heavy metals such as lead, mercury and cadmium have been found in individuals of the Saint Lawrence River population.
 Local beluga carcasses contain so many contaminants, they are treated as toxic waste.
 Levels of polychlorinated biphenyls between 240 and 800 ppm have been found in belugas' brains, liver and muscles, with the highest levels found in males.
 These levels are significantly greater than those found in Arctic populations.
 These substances have a proven adverse effect on these cetaceans, as they cause cancers, reproductive diseases and the deterioration of the immune system, making individuals more susceptible to pneumonias, ulcers, cysts, tumours and bacterial infections.
 Although the populations that inhabit the river estuaries run the greatest risk of contamination, high levels of zinc, cadmium, mercury and selenium have also been found in the muscles, livers and kidneys of animals that live in the open sea.
 The concentration of mercury in Beaufort Sea belugas tripled from the 1980s to the 1990s, but has decreased in Beaufort belugas as of the 21st century, possibly due to changes in dietary preference.
 Larger body sized belugas tend to have more mercury than smaller sized belugas, because they spend more time offshore, hunting prey such as cod and shrimp, which have more mercury.

+This example of human behavior has also shown to have decreased the population of the beluga whale.
+In locations such as the Estuary of St. Lawrence, the population of the Beluga whale has declined significantly.
+European settlers who first discovered the area reported the approximate beluga population to be at around 5,000.
+However, due to rapid hunting from the 1600s to the 1940s, their population was severed nearly in half, to 2,500.
+Although beluga hunting has ceased, the population near the St. Lawrence area has still been steadily declining due to pollution.